 Happy couples team-up.
 They work together to find win-win solutions.
 In a happy relationship, partners change out of love for their spouse.
-Compliance not demanded.
+Compliance is not demanded.
 Each person knows that he or she is loved, as is, warts and all.

 Miserable couples try to force change.
-There is little patience, and no room for individual differences.
+There is little patience and no room for individual differences.
 William Glasser referred to this as external control psychology.
 Each of the seven habits of miserable couples is an external control psychology tactic.
-Philippians 2:4 says, “Let each of you look not only to his own interests, but also to the interests of others.”
+Philippians 2:4 says, “Let each of you look not only to his own interests but also to the interests of others.”
 Miserable couples can move toward a more joyful relationship by putting this Scripture into action.

 Continue the Conversation